akuklev/HOCC/lin-types.md

 Assume you use a variant of intuitionistic type theory as a functional programming language but seek to go beyond functions that just calculate.
-You want to write down procedures that interact with external entities: objects and actors.
-From now on we will be calling the types available in intuitionistic type theories value types, because we'll be introducing an additional kind of
+You want to write down routines that interact with external agents.
+From now on we will be calling the types available in intuitionistic type theories value types, because we'll be introducing an additional kind of types: the agent types.
-types: the object types.
-In this setting user interaction will be also modelled as interaction with an actor of specified type but unknown and unknowable internal workings.
+In this setting user interaction will be also modelled as interaction with an agent of specified type but unknown and unknowable internal workings.

 Interactions can be represented by performing requests and calculating with their results.
-For any to value types `ReqT : 𝓤` and `RespT : 𝓤` there will be an object type `ReqT ⊸ RespT` describing request endpoints.
+For any to value types `ReqT : 𝓤` and `RespT : 𝓤` there will be an agent type `ReqT ⊸ RespT` describing request endpoints.
 A request endpoint `f : ReqT ⊸ RespT` can be used as you would normally use a
 function:
 ```
 #let response = f(request)
 ```

-But there is one caveat: the varable `f : ReqT ⊸ RespT` is a single-use variable, it can be used only once and it must be either “consumed” or returned back to to the caller as a part of the return “value”.
+But there is one caveat: the endpoint `f : ReqT ⊸ RespT` is a single-use variable, it can be used only once and it must be either “consumed” or returned back to to the caller as a part of the return “value”.

 [Continuations](https://en.wikipedia.org/wiki/Continuation) constitute a form of request endpoint.
-A procedure anticipating continuation has the following signature:
+A routine anticipating continuation has the following signature:
 ```
 proc(normal-args : X)[\T](\cont : R ⊸ T) : T